 Both REG and BAT jumper should be soldered.

 With both REG and BAT closed you will feed everything (Arduino, Radio and Sensors) with whatever voltage the battery holds.
-You can not use any sensors which require higher voltage than the current battery status.
-With this configuration you can use the internal VCC library to read battery status on VCC.
+You can not use any sensors which require higher voltage than the current battery status (without DC/DC Step up booster).
+With this configuration, you can use the internal VCC library to read battery status on VCC.
 Lowest working voltage (depending on added sensors) will probably be the radio which can handle down to 1.9v.
-Do not use any DC/DC step up booster or voltage regulator!
+Do not use any DC/DC step-up booster or voltage regulator!

 REG: Use this if you are using 5v regulated DC.
 It will power the radio from the voltage converter.

 RAW: This is a MysX feauture.
 This cuts onboard Vraw source if daughterboard provides Vraw.
-This is only used when EasyPCB is connected to a daugheterboard.
+This is only used when EasyPCB is connected to a daughterboard.

-IRQ (Radio): Pin 2 on the arduino is disabled so you can use this for interupts instead of the radio.
-Most of the time this pin isnt used by the radio, so therefore disabled.
+IRQ (Radio): Pin 2 on the Arduino is disabled so you can use this for interrupts instead of the radio.
+Most of the time this pin isn't used by the radio, so therefore disabled.
 If you want to enable this pin you can connect this jumper.

 Also a great box by barbuino here.

 Order 10pcs: openhardware.io (Recommended!) and support me and MySensors!
-(It may say another rev. at the orderpage but this is not EasyPCB rev but the rev for manufacturer.
-I always update the gerber files for sale!
-Current = Rev 9)
+(It may say another rev. at the order page but this is not EasyPCB rev but the rev for the manufacturer.
+I always update the Gerber files for sale!
+Current = Rev 10)

-If you want a faster shipping time or less pieces you can buy them from me via Ebay.
-At the moment I have a low stock and only some Rev 8 for sale
+If you want a faster shipping time or fewer pieces you can buy them from me via Ebay.

 All free to use as open hardware but I like if you tell me any cool project you make with it :)